mohamad1213/Django-auth-jwt/README.md

 ```
 ## Deploy
-this project has been deployed in Heroku (Cloud Application Platform) in this link [here](https://labsosv2.herokuapp.com/)
+this project has been deployed in Heroku (Cloud Application Platform) in this link [here](https://djangoauthjwt.herokuapp.com/)

-This project has 3 roles, namely college student, lecturers and staff,
-You can sign in with the account below :